weinajin/minimal-mistakes/_posts/2019-05-2-reading-note.md

 - Amershi, S. et al. Guidelines for Human-AI Interaction.

+    They used a iterative design approach to develop the guideline, first by reviewing from online blogs, papers, etc. and use affinity diagramming process to clustering into several main points.
+Based on it, they do an internal evaluation, and an external evaluation that ask participants to align the guidelines to specific products.
+Then after the user study, the experts refine the guidelines based on the user feedback.

+    In contrast, in Wang, D., Yang, Q., Abdul, A. & Lim, B. Y. Designing Theory-Driven User-Centric Explainable AI, they used similar approach: lit. review --> practice design based on the guideline.
+They did not evaluate and iterate the guideline explicitly as in the above paper.

-### Riedl, M. O. Human-Centered Artificial Intelligence and Machine Learning.
+- Riedl, M. O. Human-Centered Artificial Intelligence and Machine Learning.
 (2019).

     - AI and ML systems need a theory of mind about humans.

     - XAI allow non-ML-expert to seek remedy in critical situations.

     - Ehsan et al. (2019) show that human-like rationales.

     - It mentioned one approach of current XAI is post-hoc explanation: " translate the internal state of an autonomous agent into the natural language explanations in the corpus".
 While I'm reading this and its context, I am thinking: maybe the brain using a similar system for human-human explanation? i.e. although we don't know exactly what's going on inside the neuron activities, the brain develops a good mechanism to generate rationales from those neuron activities at a macro level (motivation, emotional reaction, thoughts).

+- Höök, K. Steps to take before intelligent user interfaces become real.
+Interact.
+Comput.
+12, 409–426 (2000).

+    - glass box level: "build adequate mental models and provide useful focus for collaborative discussions and the social construction of knowledge."

+    - The tool should be to produce glass boxes, i.e. connect users to the real world.
+For the principles of IUI design, three transparency (or glass-box) level:

+        1. domain transparency:
+        allow the user/learner to see through the tool and see the domain behind it.
+        2. Internal transparency is that user can see through the tool into its internal working.
+        3. embedding transparency: refers to the whole environment in which the tool is going to be used.

+    - Expectation management.
+    - Sense of control.

 Additional readings: